 The optimal temperature range for spider plants is between 65°F (18°C) and 75°F (23°C) with around 10°F cooler at night.

-If the temperature are too hit then this can dry out the potting medium too quickly and sap moisture from the leaves resulting in the drought stress and low humidity that causes the leaf tips too turn brown.
+If the temperature is too hit then this can dry out the potting medium too quickly and sap moisture from the leaves resulting in drought stress and low humidity that causes the leaf tips to turn brown.